 GM: Mommy hugs Celia close and murmurs assuring things.
 They caught Sugar Cube before she got too far away.
 The pony will go to a loving home.
 Celia would need to have told Sugar Cube she was the pony’s mommy to be Sugar Cube’s mommy.

 But it doesn’t escape the newly-eight-year-old that Daddy isn’t saying anything.

-And when she steals a look past Mommy’s arms, who’s also holding and saying reassuring things to her sister, she sees that Daddy’s face is buried against his wife’s shoulder.
+Mommy’s holding her sister and saying reassuring things.
+When Celia steals a look past Mommy’s arms, she sees Daddy’s face buried against his wife’s shoulder.

 He’s making faint noises.